itsmeshibintmz/itsmeshibintmz/README.md

 ### 👨🏻‍🤝‍👨🏻 Support Me

-if you like what i do, maybe consider buying me a coffee/tea 👉☕👈
+If you like what I do, maybe consider buying me a coffee/tea 👉☕👈

 <a href="https://www.buymeacoffee.com/itsmeshibintmz"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" width="200" /></a>